diovisgood/diovisgood.github.io/_posts/2022-06-22-text-embeddings-computation.md

 It may take up to minute to compute embedding for a text on a server with GPU!
 This method is not practical.

-Additionally, this method fails to grasp differences in texts.
+Additionally, this method does not grasp differences between texts very well.
 And it is not good at the simple negation test.

 <hr/>